 are the zone 3 fire explorers a VOLUNTEER-BASED organization?

 YES.
-The Zone 3 Fire Explorer program is entirely made-up of volunteers who dedicate their own time to ensuring our mission is obtainable.
+The Zone 3 Fire Explorer program is entirely made-up of volunteers who dedicate their own time.
 The Zone 3 Fire Explorers have Advisors who are Fire and Emergency service professionals (Firefighters and EMTs), and also civilian Advisors (parents and retired).

 I am a parent or firefighter/emt.
 How do i become an advisor?